 When families no longer pay the rental for cemetery plots, the rights to place a grave stone on the plot transfer to another, so there is only a temporary marker on the Johann Hübner family stone noting that Banner also is buried there.

 That’s right: in Austria and Germany, you only rent your gravesite.
 These are old countries and space is tight, so in the best spirit of recycling, they reuse the graves.
-Stars and Stripes reported on the rules in Germany:
+Stars and Stripes has this report on the rules in Germany:

 Under German law, families lease grave sites for a specific period of time, usually from 15 to 30 years.
 And, if a family is unable or unavailable to renew the lease, the grave’s contents are removed and the grave site reverts to state ownership and may be reused, German cemetery officials said… “Before the grave is dug back up, the local authorities normally try to contact the survivors and ask whether the contract for the grave site shall be extended,” said Hans-Juergen Howoldt, attorney adviser for the Foreign Law Branch with U.S. Army Europe… If no family members can be reached, any remains are put in a separate container and buried deeper at the site, German cemetery officials said.
 Usually, however, there are no remains by the time a site’s lease has expired.